LionelDraghi/bbt/README.md

 **If a newbie is able to use btt in a quarter of an hour, and an experienced user is able to write and run a test in less than 3 minutes, with no need to rewrite or post-process the generated documentation, I'll consider it as a great success.**

-bbt is by nature limited to command line, taking some input and producing some output.
+bbt may be by nature limited.
+It is dedicated to in line command, taking some input and producing some output.
-It is not meant for UI testing, complex systems, unit testing, API testing, etc., because it is unlikely that a natural language description is the easiet way to go for those kind of tests.
+It is not meant for specifying or testing UI, complex systems, unit testing, API, etc..
+Using a natural language description for those kind of tests is a very tempting way to explore, but implementation may be an order of magnitude more complex than for bbt current scope.
-It probably won't be the only test tool of your project, **and do not aim at that!** .
+This is why bbt will probably not be the only test tool of your project, **and do not aim at that!** .

 ## Status of the project